cardisdataset/CARDIS/index.md

 create the dataset.
 Each sample of Swedish birth record handwritten document image has information about a newly born child’s name, born date, baptized date, born place, father’s name, and mother’s name.
-Using the above 64,084 samples of Swedish historical handwritten character document images, 101,500 characters have been cropped to generate CArDIS dataset were each character has 3500 samples.
+Using the above 64,084 samples of Swedish historical handwritten character document images, 116,000 characters, 30,000 names and 1000 region names have been cropped to generate CArDIS dataset were each character has 4000 samples.
 This dataset has multiple unique characteristics explained below:

 •	Degradation: The age of the documents, quality of the paper and ink used play an important role in degradation of the characters in CArDIS